kubernetes/kubernetes/docs/proposals/envvar-configmap.md

 type Container struct {
   // List of sources to populate environment variables in the container.
-  // The keys defined within a source must be a C_IDENTIFIER.
+  // The keys defined within a source must be a "C" identifier.
+An invalid key
-  // When a key exists in multiple sources, the value associated with the last
-  // source will take precedence.
+  // will prevent the container from starting.
   // All env values will take precedence over any listed source.
   // Cannot be updated.
   // +optional